arunhotra/ansible-bigip-upgrades/Readme.md

 ## Usage

-  * Populate the inventory file with the VCMP hosts, both A and B. An example is provided in the invnetory file
+  * Populate the inventory file with the hosts, both A and B. An example is provided in the invnetory file
   * From the parent directory , run the command ansible-playbook playbooks/upgrade.yml
   * Verbosity levels can be used (-v,-vv,-vvv)
   * Each role uses a tag (except init which runs always), the tags feature can be leveraged if you only want to run a certain role for testing.
 For example, ansible-playbook playbooks/upgrade.yml --tags "pre-upgrade" -vvv